 3. Educate your potential customer

 This is different from educating potential customers about your product or service.
-The type of information that you want to share at this point is more industry related.
+The type of information that you want to share at this point is more industry-related.

 Here are a few helpful things you can provide a potential customer:

-- Related examples of your experience
+- Related examples from your experience

 - A plan for tackling their challenge